ahabugs/firstrowcode/README.md

   2_6_Skills
 3.UI
   1)widget about ImageView,AlerDialog,ProgressDialog and etc.
     3_2_UIWidgetTest
   2)LinearLayout RelativeLayout, FrameLayout and PercentFrameLayout Practice
     3_3UILayout
-  3)Show how to customize a view control 3_4_UICustomViews
+  3)Show how to customize a view control
+    3_4_UICustomViews
   4)how to use ListView
+    3_5ListViewTest
-  3_5ListViewTest A practice integrated with RecycleView, Nine-Patch
+  5)practice integrated with RecycleView, Nine-Patch
     3_7UIBestPractice
   4.Use Fragment
     4_2FragmentTest
     4_4_FragmentTest
 5.Use Fragment app on Pad and Phone 4_5FragmentBestPractice
 6.Learn how to use Broadcast Receiver